-Miss Farmer is an American culinary ‘goddess’ from yesteryear, known as an advocate of ‘scientific’ cookery and household management.
+I say, Miss Merritt Farmer is an American culinary goddess from yesteryear, known as an advocate of ‘scientific’ cookery and household management.
 Thus, following her graduation in 1889 from The Boston Cooking-School, she served as assistant director and teacher; becoming school principal during the 1890's.

-Around such time, she re-wrote Mary J. Lincoln’s book – The Boston Cooking-School Cook Book, and luckily whilst flicking through my 1909 edition, I stumbled upon this teatime favourite and wonderful addition to any afternoon tea pageantry of goodies!
+Around such time, she re-wrote Mary J. Lincoln’s book – The Boston Cooking-School Cook Book.
+And luckily whilst flicking through my treasured 1909 edition, I discovered this teatime favourite and wonderful addition to any afternoon tea pageantry of goodies!

 Preparation time: 40 mins